 As for gifts and unique items, local artists and creators in the area offer incredible items for purchase, like candles and dog treats, jewelry, wood signage, and seasonal decor.
 Lafayette Farmers Market is a great way to get to know local vendors and spend time in the heart of Lafayette.

-See related: Fun & Best Things to do in Phoenix, Arizona
+See related: Things to Do in Phoenix, Arizona

 9. Wildcat Creek Winery